SOSlist/.github/profile/README.md

 # sos-recordi
-This repo contains all services belonging to the recordi project
+This org contains all services belonging to the recordi project

 # local setup